Church of St. Mark, Užice: Restoration

-Modern period
+Contemporary period

 The church soon became untended as the Church of Saint George was built in Užice, which was larger, more modern and closer to downtown.

 Still, certain protective works have been done on it in 1904, 1922, 1951, 1966, mid-1970s and 1990.
 During these repairs the original mudbrick bondruk construction was replaced with proper bricks while the roof's klis cover was replaced with shingle.
 It was largely neglected in the second half of the 20th century and the services were not held.
 From 2004 to 2006, the church has been thoroughly refurbished: iconostasis, bell tower, floors, drinking fountain, etc. The entry section was adapted and the flower garden was arranged.
 This allowed for the church to be re-consecrated and the services to be reintroduced.

 During the 2004-06 reconstruction, the new wooden arches were placed, so as the new floor with the underfloor heating, but the old amvon was kept.
 New iconostasis was placed, made by Ljuban Marić from the wood of walnut tree.
 Icons were made by painter Vidoje Tucović, expert in woodcut.
 He also worked on the bishop's throne and on the wooden eagle, used as a Gospel holder during the service.

 On 8 May 2021, the Feast of Saint Mark and church's feast day, the 300th anniversary of the church was celebrated.
 The liturgy was held by the bishop of the Eparchy of Žiča, Justin Stefanović.

-Characteristics
+Architecture

 Today, the church is surrounded by the modern, high buildings.

 The influence of the Islamic style of construction is visible in the decorative elements - ornaments on the northern door, divider between the naos and narthex, connection of the gallery with the bell tower, etc. The bell tower itself is described as "one of the most unusual in Serbian sacral architecture".

 The church has a rich collection of icons, some of them predating the existence of the church.
 Especially valuable is the refined depiction of the Christ Pantocrator on golden background, in the Italo-Cretan style.
 There is also an icon of the Theotokos with Christ and young Saint John, made in some of the artisan shops on the Aegean coast.
 Both icons are from the 16th century.

 Other important icons are that of the Saint Archangel Stephen, from the early 19th century, work of Simeon Lazović, and two of the prophets Isaiah and Solomon in the ovally shaped woodcut medallions, taken from the old church's doors.
 They are all exhibited in the vault, which consists of oak chests on the western wall.
 Other valuables include filigree crosses from the 19th century, silver cressets and censers, silk and velvet shrouds woven with gold, antimins from the early 18th century, etc.

 On 15 August 1951 it was protected by the Institute for the protection and scientific research of the cultural monuments (decision 921/51).
 On 7 March 1983 it was confirmed as a cultural monument and in 1987 officially classified as the Cultural Monument of Great Importance ("State Gazette", No. 47/87).